 If you're looking for unique things to do in Toronto, then check out Graffiti Alley - a kilometer-long stretch of unique graffiti murals.
 It's one of the best places to view examples of Toronto’s vibrant street art and mural culture.

 The art at Graffiti Alley is always changing, reflecting political and social activism - like when a group of 40 artists painted the city black in support of Black Lives Matter.
 I love visiting Graffiti Alley because every time I go there is something new to see!
 It's one of my favorite places to take photos in the city and a great place to bring friends who are visiting as it always impresses.
+Graffiti Alley is one of non touristy things to do in Toronto that will introduce you to the local alternative culture.

 Not only is Graffiti Alley an interesting place to walk around, but it's one of the best photo stops in the city.
 There are so many colorful murals here that you're guaranteed to take some Insta-worthy pictures.